About the Author

 He is a member of the Israel Genealogical Society (IGS) and has spoken at their meetings around the country and at IAJGS Conferences in the United States.
 He is a member of the Association of Professional Genealogists and its Writers SIG and has written for the APGQuarterly as well as for the IGS quarterly Sharsheret Hadorot, where he served briefly as editor, and for Avotaynu, The Galitzianer and other genealogy publications.

-He lives in Jerusalem with his wife, Frances of the London Silbersteins, and the youngest of his six children.
-He can generally be found in his office merrily scrutinizing virtual chromosomes for his families and for clients.
+He lives in Jerusalem and can generally be found in his office merrily scrutinizing virtual chromosomes for his families and for clients.